 A link profile with backlinks that consistently meet these standards of quality is worth a lot of money.
 It’s sustainable, it’s difficult for competitors to replicate, and it’s POWERFUL.

-Think of the link building that you are currently doing, or have done before to your niche sites.
+Think of the link building that you are currently doing, or have done before to your blogs.
 Do the links you build fit that description?

 It’s kind of disappointing to see that most link building methods discussed amongst new internet marketers are still: